 In the previous blog, we have gone through the components and features of NIST CSF 1.1.
 NIST releases new versions of the Cybersecurity Framework (CSF) to address evolving cybersecurity threats, incorporate technological advancements, and integrate feedback from industry practices.
-These updates ensure the framework remains relevant, effective, and comprehensive, helping product owners to better manage and mitigate emerging risks.
-NIST released an updated version CSF 2.0 on Feb 2024.
-In today’s blog, we will uncover the improvements of CSF 2.0 from CSF 1.1.
+These updates ensure cybersecurity frameworks remain relevant, effective, and comprehensive, helping product owners to better manage and mitigate emerging risks.
+NIST released an updated version — NIST CSF 2.0 — on Feb 2024.
+In today's blog, we will uncover the improvements of NIST CSF 2.0 from CSF 1.1.

-Refinement of Categories and Subcategories:Many existing categories and subcategories have been refined for better clarity and alignment with current cybersecurity practices.
+Refinement of Categories and Subcategories:Many existing categories and subcategories of cybersecurity frameworks have been refined for better clarity and alignment with current cybersecurity practices.
 For instance, Identity Management, Authentication, and Access Control (PR.AA) have been separated from Identity Management and Access Control (PR.AC).

-Enhancements in Existing Functions:Existing functions such as IDENTIFY, PROTECT, DETECT, RESPOND, and RECOVER have seen enhancements with new subcategories and better structuring of existing ones to improve usability and comprehensiveness.
+Enhancements in Existing Functions:Existing CSF functions such as IDENTIFY, PROTECT, DETECT, RESPOND, and RECOVER have seen enhancements with new subcategories and better structuring of existing ones to improve usability and comprehensiveness.
+Together with GOVERN, NIST CSF 2.0 now has 6 CSF functions that provide a complete framework core for organizational cybersecurity risk management.

 CSF Functions

-The new version CSF 2.0 has 6 functions, 22 categories and 106 subcategories while the CSF 1.1 had 5 functions, 23 categories and 108 subcategories.
-Compared to 1.1 some of the categories are re-aligned and some are removed from the latest version.
-Let’s see few subcategory details below.
+NIST CSF 2.0 has 6 CSF functions, 22 categories and 106 subcategories while CSF 1.1 had 5 CSF functions, 23 categories and 108 subcategories.
+Compared to 1.1, some of the categories are re-aligned and some are removed from the latest version.
+The framework core of NIST CSF 2.0 is designed to be scalable, applicable across all sectors and organization sizes.
+Let's see a few subcategory details below.

 CSF Functions